pedrol3001/addon-k3s/README.md

 ## About

-Since [K3S][k3s] can be self-hosted, this addon aims to create a k3s instance inside home assiatant.
+Since [K3S][k3s] can be self-hosted, this addon aims to create a k3s server inside home assistant.

 ## Features

-- K3S server and relay
+- K3S server

 ## Support